 Fossil watches can be found everywhere from affordable box stores such as Walmart to department stores including Macy’s or clearance sites such as Overstock.

 There is also a huge selection of Fossil watches to choose from on Amazon.

 Before we end, do you also know that aside from its traditional quartz and Swiss watches, Fossil has also managed to establish itself as a competitor among smartwatches?

-Unpopular to many, Fossil entered the market of smartwatches in Fall of 2015.
+Unpopular to many, Fossil entered the market of smartwatches in the Fall of 2015.
 As Steve Evans, executive vice president of the Fossil brand, stated:

 As an innovator in the fashion watch space, we knew that had the ability to launch a new category of watches that would be extremely relevant to a new generation of watch wearers.
 We pride ourselves as being ‘watch geeks’ and became obsessed with transforming the watch category as it stands.

-So whether you opt for a traditional watch or a techy timepiece, you can be assured that a Fossil product will meet your expectations – in style, price and functionality.
+So whether you opt for a traditional watch or a techy timepiece, you can be assured that a Fossil product will meet your expectations – in style, price, and functionality.
 And don’t forget the stylish tin boxes that add to the overall appeal of the brand.

 Main featured image by Matthew Fournier